drew109/Ethan-Francolla/README.md

 ------

-#### Hello, my name is Ethan, and I'm an aspiring developer in the United States
+#### Hello, my name is Ethan, and I'm an aspiring aerospace engineer in the United States
 #### Feel free to add me on any of the socials linked

 <br />